 Inspiring or amusing for one person, provocative or even boring for another, the fundamental truth about art is that no two people see or hear the same thing, and that’s what makes life more interesting!
 Public works or outdoor performances add to this cultural mix an element of exploration and low-stakes adventure—an invitation to engage with familiar, everyday places in a new way.

-For these reasons, art is an important part of EDENS’ mission to enrich community through human engagement; existing landscapes are activated with unique displays and exhibitions that spark conversation and encourage interpersonal connection
+For these reasons and more, art is an important objective in EDENS’ mission to enrich community through human engagement; existing landscapes are activated with unique displays and exhibitions that spark conversation and encourage interpersonal connection.

 Art is not what you see, but what you make others see.